 If the child withdraws, give them some time and space to process reactions.

-If the child or youth is not talking, introduce another age-appropriate activity, such as drawing or playing with clay or Play-Doh.
+Introduce another age-appropriate activity for children who are not talking, such as drawing or playing with clay or Play-Doh.
 Then restart the conversation.
 Having something to touch can help children talk, think, and process.
 Have soft pillows and stuffed animals available for holding.
 Weighted blankets are also helpful for self-soothing.

 If the child is depressed, anxious, has a poor tolerance for frustration, is showing impulsivity, does not recognize social cues, or is restless or irritable: